 You can also set up automatic transfers from your checking account to a retirement account, such as an IRA or 401(k), to ensure that you’re saving enough for your future.

 One of the best benefits of automating your savings is that you won’t be tempted to spend the money you’re supposed to save on other things.
 And, because you’re not actually seeing it in your checking account, you might not even miss it.
-So save more and stress less with these easy tips!
+So, save more and stress less with these easy tips!

 If you’re open to new ideas, another option is to set up recurring payments for things like insurance and utilities.
 Since you have to pay these bills anyway, it makes sense to automate these payments to avoid missed payments.
 Of course, there are times when you might need to make an irregular one-time payment.
 But as a general rule, it’s helpful to automate your bills whenever possible.

 The key is to make it as automatic and hands-off as possible.
 That way, you don’t have to think about it and you can focus on the other important things in your life.
-After all, saving money should be simple and easy, so take advantage of any strategies or tools that make this possible for you.
+After all, saving money should be simple and easy, so, take advantage of any strategies or tools that make this possible for you.

 9. Use Saving Challenges To Motivate You

-Saving your first $1,000 is much harder than you trying to save your first $100,000.
+Saving your first $1,000 is much harder than trying to save your first $100,000.

 The difference between the two amounts is not the amount of money you have to set aside, but your willingness and motivation to save.